RobertDober/lab42_tmux2/README.md

 ## Tmux2

-**N.B.** This is a complete rewrite of tmux and it is **not** compatible, IOW do not install both gems.
+**N.B.** This is a complete rewrite of tmux and it is **not** compatible, IOW do not install both gems, they even occupy the same namespace.

 These are the differences

 * Everything has changed.

-* Furthermore, nothing has remained the same
+* Furthermore, nothing has remained the same.

 * There are no predefined scripts, but have a look at the examples.